caramel-juni/juni-console-blog/content/posts/30/searxng-truenas-nginx.md

 - set `link_token = true` in `limiter.toml` (shown below)
 - consider **==additional security measures & configurations==** to harden the instance, such as:
 	- Securing access to the web UI behind authentication (NGINX has `BASIC` auth configurable via the web UI, which is better than *nothing*, but not state-based & thus not ideal in the long run.
 Could be swapped for a stronger supported authentication method)
-	- changing `environment: SEARXNG_BASE_URL=` in `docker-compose.yaml` to your domain name to avoid leaking your internal IP and port you're hosting this on within the body of the searches (also just a little cleaner)
+	- changing `environment: SEARXNG_BASE_URL=` in `docker-compose.yaml` to your domain name (NO port) to avoid leaking your internal IP and port you're hosting this on within the body of the searches (also just a little cleaner)
 	  ![](attachments/27318.png)

 ---